jbaron/cats/README.md

 - Compilation, both to a single file or to multiple files.

-- Running the code from the IDE.
+- Running the code from within IDE.

 - Theme support: